Header-Banner-Manuka.jpg

 Bee behaviour

-Worker bees tend to favour location and closer proximity to the hive when it comes to gathering food.
+Worker bees tend to favour location and closer proximity to the hive when gathering food.
 However, depending on local conditions and honey bee variety, they have been known to travel several kilometres to reach a desired food source.
 If feed is abundant, bees also favour some nectar types over others.
-Bees also become more active in clear, warm to mild conditions, local weather, which can also influence honey production.
+Bees also become more active in clear, warm to mild conditions, which can also influence honey production.

 In the hope of trying to avoid a bee sting or two, not many people actually get to experience the beauty and complexity of the honey process first-hand.
 However, if you do ever get the chance, I urge you to try and learn more, because it truly is a magnificent plant-animal interaction, and you will forever hold a new appreciation for the honey we eat.